chenhowa/notes/compilers/parsing-7.md

 - If the leftmost thing is a non-terminal,
     - Get the next input token a,
     - Replace S with [S, a]
-- If the leftmost thing is a terminal
+- If the leftmost thing is a terminal (which might be "", in which case no input is consumed)
     - Get the next input token a
     - match a with the terminal, nad remove the terminal.
 If no match, then error.